theGeekist/stars/USAGE.md

 This project ships a single CLI named `gk-stars`.
 Below is a practical guide to what each command does, why you would run it, and small examples you can copy and paste.

+**Enhanced Help System**: Each command now features structured help with clear sections, detailed examples, and comprehensive flag descriptions.
+Run any command with `--help` for context-aware guidance.

 ---

 ## Environment